yeti-switch/doc/en/web-interface/system/yeti-ui-system-global_configuration.rst

 Max Call Duration
     Global parameter of maximum call duration (seconds).
 Random Disconnect Enable
-    If **true** YETI will randomly disconnect calls whose duration more than **Random Disconnect Length** by sendind BYE message to parties.
+    If **true** YETI will randomly disconnect calls whose duration more than **Random Disconnect Length** by sending BYE request to parties.
 Random Disconnect Length
     Duration of calls (seconds) which YETI will disconnect if **Random Disconnect Enable** enabled.
 Drop Call If LNP Fail